 I’m thankful to Addison for addressing Kate’s question.
 As I pondered it, I recalled Abraham Maslow’s hierarchy of needs, which helps parents of any type to always be aware of the basic needs of a child, especially the fundamental need for safety.According to Maslow’s hierarchy, a person will have difficulty working on higher levels of development unless lower level needs are met.
 Along with immediate needs like air, water, and food, the requirement of physical safety must be provided through shelter and protection from harm.
 Our responsibilities as foster or adoptive or just plain old parents is to secure this need so we can help them move on toward higher levels.

-- Contact ≠ Openness: The Open Adoption Grid
+- Contact ≠ Openness: The Open Adoption Grid, now animated!

 - Openness in International Adoptions: Healing the Split When There’s No Contact Possible